emmercm/www/src/blog/_mysql-table-size.md

 ---

-`SELECT COUNT(*)` requires an expensive full index scan, which may not beit probably isn't what you want.
+`SELECT COUNT(*)` requires an expensive full clustered index scan, which probably isn't what you want.

 Here are the queries that you should use the majority of the time: